 For pupils aged 16-17 (the pupil's age on 31st August for a September start)

 At the British School of Bucharest, we guide our Key Stage 5/Sixth Form students to an appropriate course of study.
-It which may include a combination of A Level examination subjects, depending on their IGCSE/GCSE results at Key Stage 4, their overall level of ability and their preferences.
-See the Moving on to university page for details of A Level subject options.
+It may include a combination of A- Level examination subjects, depending on their IGCSE/GCSE results at Key Stage 4, their overall ability, and their preferences.

 In Years 12 and 13, students will follow A Level programmes of study set by the Edexcel or Cambridge Assessment International Education awarding bodies, with options to take additional IGCSE/GCSE subjects.